 How clients search today

-Online directories — whether Yellow Pages or local equivalents like Editus — have lost their role as the reference point.
+Online directories — whether Yellow Pages or local equivalents — have lost their role as the reference point.
 Not because the concept is flawed, but because Google does the same thing better: it aggregates information, displays reviews, shows photos, offers directions, and responds to natural language queries.

 A client searching “mechanic Differdange” instantly gets a list of garages with their opening hours, ratings, contact details and distance from their location.
-No general directory can compete with that experience.
+No directory can compete with that experience.

 What Google Business Profile actually does